xcart/xcart-docs/_pages/kb_en/modules/recaptcha.md

    * Google reCAPTCHA settings

-     This section allows a store admin to configure the design settings of the form.
+     This section allows a store admin to configure the settings of a reCAPTCHA form.

      * Options available for reCAPTCHA v2 are as follows:
        ![settings-2.png]({{site.baseurl}}/attachments/ref_4S6YEcnH/settings-2.png)
        * **Theme** : Select the theme of the form.
        * **Size** : Select the size of the form.

-     * Options available for reCAPTCHA v3(beta) are as follows:
+     * Options available for reCAPTCHA v3 (Beta version) are as follows:
        ![settings-2-v3.png]({{site.baseurl}}/attachments/ref_4S6YEcnH/settings-2-v3.png)
        * **Minimal score required to pass verification** : Define a score from 0 (definitely bot) to 1 (definitely human) a user should gain to pass verification.
        * **Throttling period (seconds)** : Set the period in seconds to limit the number of requests a user can submit in a given amount of time.